-- Requests for alternate finals will not be granted for personal travel scheduled for personal convenience. - Students seeking an alternate time to take a course final must submit a completed Finals Petition Form to the applicable Dean a minimum of two weeks prior to the scheduled exam date.
-The Dean will research the request and if support exists will complete the form with signatures before forwarding to the Vice President of Instruction for review and a final decision. - Documentation may be requested; a meeting with the Vice-President may be required. - o In the event of an emergency, the two week timeframe may be waived. - Students may not take a scheduled final in advance of remaining class members unless an alternate final format is available. - If an alternate final format is not available, the student may petition for potential approval of an incomplete grade award per procedure #2511. - If the petitioned request is approved, the Vice-President's Office will notify the applicable Dean.
+- Requests for alternate finals will not be granted for personal travel scheduled for personal convenience. - Students seeking an alternate time to take a course final must submit a completed Finals Petition Form to the applicable Dean and/or Executive Director a minimum of two weeks prior to the scheduled exam date.
+The Dean and/or Executive Director will research the request and if support exists will complete the form with signatures before forwarding to the Vice President of Instruction for review and a final decision. - Documentation may be requested; a meeting with the Vice-President may be required. - o In the event of an emergency, the two-week timeframe may be waived. - Students may not take a scheduled final in advance of remaining class members unless an alternate final format is available. - If an alternate final format is not available, the student may petition for potential approval of an incomplete grade award per procedure #2511. - If the petitioned request is approved, the Vice-President's Office will notify the applicable Dean and/or Executive Director and instructors.
+The originating Dean and/or Executive Director will notify the student.
 Students are required to follow up with the class instructor(s).
 The date, time and location of the alternate final exam(s) will be arranged between the instructor and the student.